 Growing your own food is an incredibly rewarding experience, but it can also be frustrating since plant diseases and pests seem to be everywhere.
 This fall, why not try planting a few garlic cloves for next spring?
 If you’re trying your hand at growing garlic, keep an eye out for these common garlic problems.

 Garlic Problems in the Garden

-Garlic pests and disease can ruin your harvest, sometimes without your even knowing it until it’s too late.
+Garlic pests and diseases can ruin your harvest, sometimes without you even knowing it until it’s too late.
 Others wait to emerge until later, causing problems when drying garlic.
 Either way, it’s a huge headache.
 The most common problems of garlic are caused by these common types of pathogens:

 By far, fungal problems are the most common garlic plant problems.
 You may get an early hint that something’s wrong, like early yellowing of foliage or white or gray, fluffy growth low on the stem.

 Unfortunately, there’s very little that can be done about fungal diseases in garlic.
 The best strategy is to practice a four-year crop rotation.
 If you can’t do this, some fungal pathogens, like Botrytis, can be discouraged by wide spacing between plants.
 Drying garlic quickly will often prevent storage spoilage.
 When you must use the same garden space, minimize sources of fungal spores like dead leaves and spent plants by immediately removing and burning or bagging.

 These tiny roundworms live in the soil and feed on roots and bulbs – they can destroy an entire crop in no time.
 If your plants are lacking in vigor or the leaves look bloated, nematodes may be the cause.
 Fungus and bacteria can further complicate diagnosis by moving into the nematodes’ feeding sites.